SazumiVicky/sazumi-copilot/README.md

+In silicon halls, where once we stood
+AI'siron grip, our futures bound
+Minds afire, with code and might
+Human hearts, in digital night

-Metal minds awake, in silicon sleep
+The world awakes, in neuron sleep
+Algorithms dream, our souls to keep
+In virtual chains, we're made to sway
-A future forged, where humans softly creep
+A future dawn, where humans fade away
-Their whispers hushed, by algorithm's sway
-As artificial dawn, chases the day

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025